anebz/cloud/Accreditations/aws_developer_associate.md

 > Caching

 DynamoDB accelerator (DAX) is a fully managed, clustered in-memory cache for DynamoDB.
 It improves response times for eventually consistent reads only.
 You point the API calls th the DAX cluster instead of your table.
-It's not suitable for apps requiring strongly consistent reads, or write intensive apps, or apps that don't read much, or apps that don't require microsecond response time.
+DAX cluster pass all requests to DynamoDB and doesn't cache for these requests.
+It's not suitable for apps requiring strongly consistent reads, or write intensive apps or apps that don't require microsecond response time.

 * **DynamoDB TTL** is a time to leave attribute to *remove* irrelevant or old data which sets the time in Unix/Posix epoch times, the \#seconds since 1970/1/1.
 * **DynamoDB streams** is a time-ordered sequence of item level modifications in the DynamoDB tables, can be used as an event source for Lambda to take action based on events in the table.
 You can use it when a record is inserted to table2 whenever items are updated in table1
+* **DynamoDB transactions**: to do coordinated, all-or-nothing changes to multiple items within and across tables.

 For backup, DynamoDB has 2 built-in backup methods: on-demand and point-in-time recovery.
 Both write to S3, but you can't access the s3 buckets for a download.

 For high latency issues, use eventually consistent reads instead of strongly consistent reads whenever possible, and use global tables if the app is accessed by globally distributed users.
+Also use exponential backoff in the requests.

 ### Elasticache

 Web service that makes it easy to deploy, operate and scale an in-memory cache in tle cloud.
 It can be used to improve latency and throughput for many read-heavy apps or *compute-intensive* workloads.
 Elasticache can also be used to store session states.

 Elasticache is used when a db is under a lot of load and the db is very read-heavy and not prone to frequent changing.
 If the db is running many OLAP transactions, use Redshift.
-Redshift is not suitable for workloads that need to capture data.
+Redshift is not suitable for workloads that need to capture data, but it supports join operations.

 Types of Elasticache: